 Rett syndrome is rare.
-It affects children of all races.
-The only known risk factor is having random genetic mutations known to cause the disease.
-In rare cases, inherited factors — for instance, having close family members with Rett syndrome — may play a role.
+The genetic mutations known to cause the disease are random, and no risk factors have been identified.
+In a few cases, inherited factors — for instance, having close family members with Rett syndrome — may play a role.

 - Rett syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/rett/detail_rett.htm.
-Accessed Sept.
-11, 2012.
+Accessed Aug.
+3, 2015.

 - Lotan M. Alternative therapeutic intervention for individuals with Rett syndrome.
 The Scientific World Journal.
 2007;29:698.

 - Rett syndrome: Condition information.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development. https://www.nichd.nih.gov/health/topics/rett/conditioninfo/Pages/default.aspx.
 Accessed Aug.
 5, 2015.

 - Symons FJ, et al. Parent-reported pain in Rett syndrome.
 Clinical Journal of Pain.
 2013;29:744.